cdig/svga/README.md

-# SVG Activity
+# SVG Activity Components
 A framework for making activities/animations with SVGs.
+If looking to build an SVG Activity, please look at the [SVG-Activity-Starter](https://github.com/cdig/svg-activity-starter)

 ### Table of Contents
 - [Overview](#overview)